 Operating leases arise from renting the District's property on Haster Street in Garden Grove, California.
-The cost and corresponding accumulated depreciation of the building and land related to these operating leases as of June 30, 2018 is \$3,823,288 and \$(437,128), respectively.
-Initial lease terms generally range from 12 to 60 months.
-Future minimum rental payments to be received on non-cancelable operating leases are contractually due as follows as of June 30, 2018:
+The cost and corresponding accumulated depreciation of the building and land related to these operating leases as of June 30, 2020 is \$3,823,288 and \$(562,022), respectively.
+Initial lease terms generally range from 12 to 24 months; however, many leases have expired and are now month-to-month.
+Future minimum rental payments to be received on non-cancelable operating leases are contractually due as follows as of June 30, 2020: